enai-cathy/rescuefed/README.md

 Built with **Next.js**, **TypeScript**, and **React Context**, the platform demonstrates strong user-centric design, authentication logic, and local data persistence for admin and user views.

 ---
+##  Assumptions & Constraints

+- LocalStorage is used for demo persistence (no backend yet).

+- Admin data access is simulated.

+- App assumes a single-device local session.

+- No email verification or backend authentication implemented yet.

+---

 ##  Features